monojack/blips/README.md

 1. [GraphQL subscriptions RFC](https://github.com/facebook/graphql/blob/master/rfcs/Subscriptions.md)
 2. [Proposal for GraphQL Subscriptions by Apollo](https://dev-blog.apollodata.com/a-proposal-for-graphql-subscriptions-1d89b1934c18)

-In addition to polling queries or scheduling them to execute at different moments throughout your application life-cycle to keep you data up-to-date, you can also subscribe to changes through GraphQL subscriptions:
+In addition to polling queries or scheduling them to execute at different moments throughout your application life-cycle to keep your data up-to-date, you can also subscribe to changes through GraphQL subscriptions:

 ```js
 const allTodosSubscription = `